admattingly/ZCCREXX/README.md

     String   exit_data
     String   random_number
 ```
-A REXX program, [`zcchelp.rexx`](https://github.com/admattingly/ZCCREXX/blob/main/zcchelp.rexx), is provided to facilitate displaying the parameters for a CCA verb.
+A REXX program, [`zcchelp.rexx`](https://github.com/admattingly/ZCCREXX/blob/main/zcchelp.rexx), is provided to facilitate displaying the parameters for each verb.
 ### Samples
 The [`samples`](https://github.com/admattingly/ZCCREXX/tree/main/samples) folder contains a number of REXX programs which demonstrate how to use ZCCREXX.
 Feel free to use them as you see fit!
 ### ZCPACK Function
-Several CCA verb parameters, particularly the _rule_array_ parameter, must be supplied as a concatenation of one or more fixed-length (typically 8-character) strings.
+Several verb parameters, particularly the _rule_array_ parameter, must be supplied as a concatenation of one or more fixed-length (typically 8-character) strings.
 To make your code more legible, and to avoid errors specifying such parameters, ZCCREXX supplies a built-in function called __ZCPACK__.

 This function takes two arguments:
 1. (Mandatory) a space-delimited string comprising the words to be concatenated as fixed-length components of the output string.